 A former student may apply for readmission to his or her program of study.
-Generally, a student will not be considered for readmission more than one time unless there are exceptional extenuating circumstances, such as military deployment.
+A student will only be considered for readmission once, except for military deployment.

 A former student who is subject to any of the following is not eligible to apply for Readmission: